Numbness

 Definition

-Numbness describes a loss of feeling in a part of the body.
-It also is often used to describe other changes in sensation, such as burning or a pins-and-needles feeling.
-Numbness can occur along a single nerve on one side of the body.
-Or numbness may occur on both sides of the body.
+Numbness is a loss of feeling in a part of the body.
+Numbness also describes other changes in sensation, such as burning, tingling or a pins-and-needles feeling.
+Numbness can happen along a single nerve on one side of the body.
+Or numbness may happen on both sides of the body.
 Weakness, which is usually caused by other conditions, is often mistaken for numbness.

 Causes

-Numbness is caused by damage, irritation or compression of nerves.
+Numbness is caused by damage, irritation or pressure on the nerves.
 A single nerve branch or several nerves may be affected.
 Examples include a slipped disk in the back or carpal tunnel syndrome in the wrist.
-Certain diseases such as diabetes or toxins such as chemotherapy or alcohol can damage the longer, more-sensitive nerve fibers.
+Certain diseases, such as diabetes, or toxins such as chemotherapy or alcohol can damage longer, more sensitive nerve fibers.
 These include the nerve fibers that go to the feet.
-The damage can cause numbness.

 Numbness commonly affects nerves outside of the brain and spinal cord.
 When these nerves are affected, it can cause a lack of feeling in the arms, legs, hands and feet.

-Numbness alone, or numbness associated with pain or other unpleasant sensations, isn't usually due to life-threatening disorders such as strokes or tumors.
+Numbness alone or numbness associated with pain or other unpleasant sensations isn't usually due to life-threatening conditions.
+At times, it may be associated with conditions such as stroke or tumor.

-Your doctor needs detailed information about your symptoms to diagnose the cause of your numbness.
-A variety of tests may be needed to confirm the cause before treatment can begin.
+Your healthcare professional needs detailed information about your symptoms to diagnose the cause of your numbness.
+Several types of tests may be needed to confirm the cause before treatment can begin.

 Possible causes of numbness include: